Sensors and Virtual Sensors

 |---|---|

-| Activation orchestration | Multi-step flow relies on external Ansible response contracts |
+| Activation orchestration | Multi-step flow relies on NATS command/status contracts; status updates are fire-and-forget |

 | No integration tests | Critical activation paths lack test coverage |